5 Most Alluring Places To Visit In Kanyakumari

 2. Vivekananda Rock Memorial

 The magnificent Vivekananda Rock Memorial can be seen on a small island off Kanyakumari.
 It has the picturesque Indian Ocean in its backdrop and hence serves as a peaceful and serene destination for visitors from all across the globe.
-It is situated on one of the two adjacent rocks protruding out of the Lakshadweep Sea and constitutes of the ‘Shripada Mandapam’ and the ‘Vivekananda Mandapam’.
-The ferry ride up till these rock islands is a thrilling journey and this calls upon a lot of nature lovers and adventure enthusiasts.
+It is situated on one of the two adjacent rocks protruding out of the Lakshadweep Sea and constitutes the ‘Shripada Mandapam’ and the ‘Vivekananda Mandapam’.
+The ferry ride up to these rock islands is a thrilling journey and this calls upon a lot of nature lovers and adventure enthusiasts.

-This statue depicts the spectacular architecture and was built in the year 1970 and has been a major tourist attraction ever since.
+This statue depicts spectacular architecture and was built in the year 1970 and has been a major tourist attraction ever since.
 The island on which the statue is located is said to have been the site where Vivekananda attained enlightenment.
 The Shripada Mandapam has a study hall and a museum, where you can explore Vivekananda’s life and work in depth.
-This Mandapam adds to the spiritual significance and of the memorial along with emphasizing on its purity.
+This Mandapam adds to the spiritual significance and of the memorial along with emphasizing its purity.
 It is the perfect spot to meditate and introspect.
 With its serene surroundings and majestic construction, the Vivekananda Memorial is an unforgettable experience.

 According to historical tales and legends, it is believed that Goddess Kumari performed austerity on this rock.
 There is a ‘Dhyana Mandapam’ located beside the memorial, which serves as the meditation hall for the visitors who want to meditate.
 The style of architecture followed here is distinctive and incorporates various temple styles from all over India.
 These rocks are surrounded by the Laccadive Sea.